Pole Position: Gameplay

-In this game, the player controls a Formula One race car and has to complete a time trial lap within a certain amount of time (between 57 and 120 seconds) to qualify for an F1 race at the Fuji Racetrack.
-After qualifying, the player races against seven other CPU-controlled cars in a championship race (but if they do not qualify, the car will stay on the track until the timer runs out).
-The player must also avoid going off the road so that they will not crash into the billboards.
-Play continues until either time runs out in any lap and/or complete four laps of the race, which ends the game.
+The player assumes the role of a Formula One race car driver who is attempting to compete in a race at the Fuji Speedway.
+The first objective is to complete a one-lap time trial within a specified time limit in order to qualify for the race.
+A successful qualification awards bonus points and sets the player's starting position among seven computer-controlled cars, based on the lap time.
+The actual race consists of a set number of laps, with a set amount of time given at the start and more granted after each lap.

+During both the time trial and the race, the player can briefly lose control of the car by running through puddles on the track, colliding with other cars, or driving around curves too quickly.
+Running off the track and into the grass will slow the car down.
+Billboards placed next to the track will destroy the car if it collides with one of them, resulting in a brief delay as a new car is put into play.

+The game ends when the player either runs out of time during the qualifying lap or the race, or completes the final lap.
+The player earns bonus points for every car passed, and an additional bonus for any time left on the clock.

 Pole Position was the first racing video game to feature a track based on a real racing circuit.
-It was also the first game to feature a qualifying lap, requiring the player to complete a time trial before they can compete in Grand Prix races.
+It was also the first game to feature a qualifying lap, requiring the player to finish a time trial before they can compete in Grand Prix races.
 Once the player has qualified, they must complete the race in the time allowed, avoiding collisions with CPU-controlled opponents and billboards along the sides of the track.
-The game's publisher, Atari, publicized the game for its "unbelievable driving realism" in providing a Formula 1 experience behind a racing wheel.
+The game's North American distributor, Atari, publicized the game for its "unbelievable driving realism" in providing a Formula 1 experience behind a racing wheel.
 The game's graphics featured full-colour landscapes with scaling sprites, including race cars and other signs, and a pseudo-3D, third-person, rear perspective view of the track, with its vanishing point swaying side to side as the player approaches corners, accurately simulating forward movement into the distance.
 While earlier three-dimensional arcade driving games emphasized staying on the road while avoiding crashes, Pole Position gives a higher reward for passing rival cars and finishing among the leaders.

-Cabinet

-Pole Position was released in two configurations: a standard upright cabinet and an environmental/cockpit cabinet.
-Both versions feature a steering wheel and a gear shifter for low and high gears, but the environmental/cockpit cabinet featured both an accelerator and a brake pedal, while the standard upright one only featured an accelerator pedal.